 1975 – The Early On home visitation program begins, serving families with children from birth to five years old.

-1974 – The Genesis outpatient alcohol and drug treatment program opens with personal and group counseling services, along with employment, housing, adult education and medical treatment.
+1974 – The Genesis outpatient alcohol and drug treatment program opens with personal and group counseling services, along with employment and housing assistance, adult education and medical treatment.

 The Milwaukee Urban Semester program expands to include St. Olaf College and Carthage College students spending a semester in an urban studies program based at Next Door.